[HISTORY: Adopted by the Town Board of the Town of Holland 3-8-2000 by L.L. No. 1-2000. Amendments noted where applicable.]

 Any person or firm is prohibited to prevent, delay, obstruct or interfere with the Town or any of its agents or employees while engaged in the maintenance or removal of any street trees, park trees or trees on private property as authorized by this chapter.

-When tree removal is occasioned by any development or land use or change thereof requiring site or subdivision plan approval under the Zoning Law,
+When tree removal is occasioned by any development or land use or change thereof requiring site or subdivision plan approval under the Zoning Law, a tree preservation plan shall be required to be filed with said application to the Town Board designee.
+The tree preservation plan shall set forth the type, size and location of trees to be cut down.
+No separate tree removal permit application shall be required.

 The following factors are to be considered for tree preservation plan: